catzkorn/subscrypt/README.md

 Future versions of this product would include users being able to sign up, log in , manage their details and have the ability to delete their account if they wished to.

+### Subscription Frequencies

+We are currently only able to handle monthly subscriptions, which excludes being able to handle users weekly, bi-weekly, quarterly, half or yearly subscriptions.
+Adding this functionality would provide the user with a more complete experience.

+### Customisable Reminder Time Frame

+The current configuration defaults all calendar reminders to be stored as calendar events 5 days before the subscription is due to renew.
+Future iterations would allow for the user to determine the time frame in which a reminder would appear before the subscription renewal is due.

-### Catagories and Cost
+### Categories and Cost

-Subscription catagories such as Fitness, Food, Entertainment, etc. could be introduced to allow the user to see a breakdown of subscriptions per category.
+Subscription categories such as Fitness, Food, Entertainment, etc. could be introduced to allow the user to see a breakdown of subscriptions per category.
 Additionally, a user would be able to see a breakdown of how much the total of their subscriptions cost for each category, as well as for all of their subscriptions.

 ### Frontend Testing

 At present our frontend is only manually tested due to time constraints and a late decision to move to JavaScript/JSON API.
-Future iterations of the project would include testing these aspects to ensure
+Future iterations of the project would include testing these aspects to ensure full functionality and consistent user experience.

 ## Attributions